GCG-UFJF/3dsc-gan-composite/README.md

-# 3DSC-GAN using Composite Loss Function
+# 3DSC-GAN with Composite Loss Function

 TensorFlow implementation for learned compression of 3-D poststack seismic data using Composite Loss Function.
 The method was developed by Ribeiro et. al. in Composite Loss Function for 3-D Poststack Seismic Data Compression.